ad-freiburg/docker-example/README.md

 BM25 scores.

-To save time for building the inverted index, you can use the precomputed file in the nfs folder as an input.
+To save time for building the inverted index, you can use the precomputed file in the NFS folder as an input.

 ## Evaluate the Inverted Index